Game Longevity and Our Promise to the Community

 However, the following features are not included:

-• The ability to play or host the main MineWars multiplayer game mode
+- The ability to play or host the main MineWars game modes.

 Notably, you can do the following:

-• Use the scenario editor to create custom maps (random map generation is disabled)
+- Use the scenario editor to create custom maps

 Contributing